Introduction to Rampart

 Tagged Functions

-These may be used much as expected:
+These may be used in the same manner as in standard ES6 JavaScript:

 function aboutMe(strings) {